digama0/mm0/mm0-rs/mmc.md

     {{x : i64} := (- 1)}

 The old type of a variable can be used as a hint for the new type but the type of the RHS of the expression takes precedence (unless the RHS is an expression that takes its type from the calling context, e.g. `cast`).

+Less obviously, this also works for mutation:

+    {{x : u64} := 1}
+    {{x : i64} <- (- 1)}

+This is sometimes called a "strong update".
+This has already been demonstrated for hypotheses (generally there is no point in mutating a hypothesis unless the type changes), but it works for all types.

 But more unusually, a variable is "separable" from its type using the `typeof!` operator: